- May 19-30, 2014

 Pastors must help God’s people grow into greater maturity so that they display the very character of Christ in everyday life.
 In this residency, we will help you establish a biblical understanding of discipleship that will become foundational in your ministry, in the families of your congregation, and in your own life.
 You will gain valuable insight into how you can aid your people to fruitfully live as Jesus has called them, impacting their church, their neighborhoods, and the wider world.

 Our communication age demands effective communicators.
-Under the leadership of Dr. Kent Edwards (faculty mentor) you will learn how to preach the Scriptures with greater accuracy and relevance.
+In this residency, you will learn how to preach the Scriptures with greater accuracy and relevance.
 You will discover how to analyze your audience and adapt your communication for maximum impact.
 Special emphasis will be given during the second week on how to preach the narrative portions of Scripture.

 The Faculty Mentor

-Dr. J. Kent Edwards is the Director of Talbot's Doctor of Ministry Program as well as the Professor of Preaching & Leadership at Talbot School of Theology.
+Dr. J. Kent Edwards is a Professor of Preaching & Leadership at Talbot School of Theology.

 Dr. Edwards is also the author of Effective First-Person Biblical Preaching (Zondervan).
 He brings 25 years of experience as a successful pastor and church-planter to the classroom.
 Dr. Edwards is Executive Secretary of ADME (the Association of Doctor of Ministry Education) and past president of the Evangelical Homiletics Society.

 Dr. Greg Ogden